rockettheme/docs/Docs/magento/themes/rokmage_mobile/setup.md

 How to Use the "Theme Switcher"
 -----

-If you want to add a button for switching to the desktop version, there's an option in the settings to Include '**View Desktop Site**' link.
+If you want to add a button for switching to the desktop version, there is an option in the settings to Include '**View Desktop Site**' link.
 Set that to "Yes".
 This will add a button in the footer.
 Once viewing the desktop site, you now need a way to return to the mobile view.
 To add this to your theme, open both **app/design/frontend/base/default/layout/local2columns.xml** and **app/design/frontend/base/default/layout/local3columns.xml** and add immediately after the initial <default> tag the following:

 ~~~
 <!-- START - Add Mobile Check -->